Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 My mother's passion for Guinea fowl, too.
 I've grown to see the connections there.
 My mother preferred guinea fowl over chickens because of their habits, their appearance, and the sounds they made.
 I later learned that the guinea fowl was also the food for Yemoja.
 I strongly relate those ideas of mothering, which I feel my mother exemplified, to the orixá Yemoja.”

 The gossamer veil is a layer that indicates “the presence, or the embodiment of spirit, and the ability to exist in that realm and this one at the same time,” Minter explains and credits his conversations with both John Biggers and Leo Tanguma, a Mexican American muralist, with helping him understand this concept.
-“The three of us were trying to incorporate the spiritual realm but using figures that were the kind of people we all three grew up with—rural people who were connected to the land but in a way that, even if they were in servitude, they would find a way for the land to serve them as well.”
+“The three of us were trying to incorporate the spiritual realm but using figures that were the kind of people we all three grew up with—rural people who were connected to the land but in a way that, even if they were in servitude, they would find a way for the land to serve them as well… .
+Biggers showed that spiritual presence is close by, just on the other side.
+He would create these patterns that slowly revealed another image or a different attitude within the work.
+He used that on the clothing of his figures as well.
+It connects to the concept of the Mother.”
+(Scroll all of the way down this Hampton University page for close up views of Biggers’ veiling technique.)

 Being attuned to nature in a very deep way